imanghafoori1/laravel-anypass/README.md

 #### Performance hit:

 This package is only a few lines (about 20 lines) of code with almost no overhead.
-Take a look at the code!

 ## Config

 To avoid accidental security vulnerabilities, 3 conditions should match before you can login with any password :

 in your .env file you must:
 ```